Diogomadeira97/Dietpi-NAS/README.md

 • Chose Nightly on Dietpi-Dashboard.

-• Chose no to only backend on Dietpi-Dashboard.
+• Chose no to "only backend".

-• Export /mnt/Cloud/Keys_SSH to D:\Keys.
+• Export /mnt/Cloud/Keys_SSH to the chosen device.

 #### AdGuard Home: